dpareasy/RT1_final_assignment/README.md

 ### AssistedDrive.cpp ###

-In this node one subscriber subscribes to /cmd_vel_assisted topic to get the robot velocities from the teleop_twist_keyboard node and a second one subscribes to /scan topic to get the distance of the robot from the walls.
-There is also a publisher to publish velocities that the robot has to move within the environment.
+In this node one subscriber subscribes on `/cmd_vel_assisted` topic to get the robot velocities from the teleop_twist_keyboard node and a second one subscribes on `/scan` topic to get the distance of the robot from the walls.
+There is also a publisher to publish velocities that the robot has to move within the environment, publishing on `/cmd_vel`.

 ```